Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 - `SemanticBernoulliVariableAttribute`: It takes one to three arguments.
 The `string` arguments represent either the stochastic or the probabilistic variables that are used in the semantic facts.
 A `double` argument is used to define a default deterministic uncertainty.
-- `SemanticCategoricalVariableAttribute`: It takes as many arguments as there are states for the corresponding `CategoricalDrillingProperty`.
+- `SemanticCategoricalVariableAttribute`: It takes two arguments: the name of the variable, and the number of states.
-- `SemanticDeterministicCategoricalVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicCategoricalDrillingProperty`.
+- `SemanticDeterministicCategoricalVariableAttribute`: It takes two arguments: the name of the variable and the number of states.
 - `SemanticDeterministicBernoulliVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicBernoulliDrillingProperty`.
 - `SemanticExclusiveOrAttribute`: It takes at least 2 arguments.
 This attribute is used to defined